Randomized spectral co-clustering for large-scale directed networks: Randomized spectral co-clustering

-In this subsection, we first introduce the accelerated SVD based on the random sampling technique and then define the corresponding spectral co-clustering algorithm.

-{Note that real networks are often sparse~\citep{watts1998collective,chang2019popularity}.
-Specifically, the number of non-zero elements in the adjacency matrix $A$ is generally $O(n^\alpha)$ with $0<\alpha<2$.
-And we know that the time complexity of fast iterative algorithms of SVD is proportional to the number of non-zero elements of matrix~\citep{baglama2005augmented,calvetti1994implicitly}.
-Thus it is efficient to find the leading singular vectors of $A$ using iterative methods when $A$ is really sparse.
-The random-sampling-based SVD is designed to make this procedure more efficient.} The general idea is to first sample the elements of $A$ randomly to obtain an random sparsified matrix of $A$.
-Then, use a fast iterative algorithm to compute the leading singular vectors of the sparsified matrix.
-The SVD of $A$ can then be approximated by the partial SVD of the sparsified matrix.
+The \emph{{R}andom-Sampling-based Spectral Co-Clustering} (RS-SCC) is based on the fact that real-world networks are often sparse~\citep{watts1998collective,chang2019popularity}, meaning that the number of non-zero elements in the adjacency matrix $A$ is $O(n^\alpha)$ with $0<\alpha<2$.
+It is known that the time complexity of fast iterative algorithms of SVD is proportional to the number of non-zero elements of the matrix~\citep{calvetti1994implicitly,baglama2005augmented}.
+Consequently, RS-SCC makes the SVD of $A$ more efficient by randomly sampling the elements of $A$, followed by a fast iterative algorithm to compute the leading singular vectors of the sparsified matrix.
+The SVD of $A$ can then be approximated by that of the sparsified matrix.

-We use a simple strategy to construct the sparsified matrix ${A}^{\rm rs}$.
-That is, each element of $A$ is sampled with equal probability $p$, and the elements that are not sampled are forced to be zero.
+We use the following simple strategy to construct the sparsified matrix ${A}^{\rm rs}$: each element of $A$ is sampled with equal probability $p$, and the elements that are not sampled are forced to be zero.
 Formally, for each pair of $(i,j)$,